mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/DKP-insight/licensing/index.md

 enterprise: false
 ---

-For this initial release, DKP Insight is provided by default with no other action or purchase required on your part.
-However, future releases will require an add-on trial license or Enterprise license.
+For this initial release, DKP Insights is provided by default with no other action or purchase required on your part.
+However, future releases may require additional licenses.